cloudfoundry/backup-and-restore-sdk-release/README.md

-# database-backup-and-restore BOSH release
+# backup-and-restore-sdk BOSH release

-A BOSH release for backing up a number of different databases.
+A backup and restore sdk for BOSH releases for e.g. backing up a number of different databases.

-### Usage
+### Usage for database backup

 Co-locate the `database-backuper` job on the database VM that should be backed up: